-The National Bank of Poland held its benchmark reference rate at a record low of 1.5 percent on May 15th 2019, as widely expected, after inflation rate rose to 2.2 percent in April, the highest level since November of 2017 and slightly below the central bank’s medium-term target of 2.5 percent.
+The National Bank of Poland held its benchmark reference rate at a record low of 1.5 percent on July 3rd 2019, as expected after inflation rate rose to 2.6 percent in June, its highest since November of 2012 and slightly above the central bank’s medium-term target of 2.5 percent.
 Also, the Lombard rate and the deposit rate were kept unchanged at 2.5 percent and 0.5 percent, respectively, and the rediscount rate was left unchanged at 1.75 percent.
-Interest Rate in Poland averaged 6.79 percent from 1998 until 2019, reaching an all time high of 24 percent in March of 1998 and a record low of 1.50 percent in March of 2015.
+Interest Rate in Poland averaged 6.76 percent from 1998 until 2019, reaching an all time high of 24 percent in March of 1998 and a record low of 1.50 percent in March of 2015.

 Interest Rate in Poland is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Interest Rate in Poland to stand at 1.50 in 12 months time.
 In the long-term, the Poland Interest Rate is projected to trend around 1.50 percent in 2020, according to our econometric models.